org-emotion-researcher/DeepFace-Demonstration/README.md

 - **Parallel Processing**: Utilizes multiple CPU cores to speed up analysis.
 - **Configurable Confidence Thresholds**: Allows users to adjust the minimum confidence level for emotion detection.
 - **Support for Multiple Video Formats**: Works with `.mp4`, `.avi`, `.mov`, and `.mkv` files.
-- **Combined Analysis Reports**: Generates aggregated CSV and Excel files when analysing multiple videos.
+- **Combined Analysis Reports**: Generates aggregated CSV and Excel files (spreadsheet data) when analysing multiple videos.

 ### Contents
-- **animations**: A folder containing the animations of the plots created after the successful running of the visualisation script.
-- **plots**: A folder containing the plots of the emotion data from the output files created after the successful running of the visualisation script.
-- **raw data output files**: A folder containing the output files in both .csv and .xlsx format of the measured emotions.
+- **`data visualisation`**: A folder created in the main project directory where all visual outputs (static image plots and video animations) are saved.
+The path for this folder is set as `DATA_VISUALISATION_DIR` in the `code_scripts/config.py` file.
+Both plots and animations are saved directly into this folder.
+- **`raw data output files`**: A folder created in the main project directory that stores the detailed results from the emotion analysis.
+Its path is set as `ANALYSIS_DIR` in the `code_scripts/config.py` file.
+This folder contains:
+    -   **`CSV`**: A subfolder inside `raw data output files` where spreadsheet data is saved in CSV format.
+    -   **`Excel`**: A subfolder inside `raw data output files` where spreadsheet data is saved in Excel format.
-- **videos for AFEA demonstration**: A folder containing the video files that should be used in the example analysis.
+- **`videos for AFEA demonstration`**: A folder in the main project directory where you should place the video files you want to analyse.
+Its path is set as `INPUT_VIDEO_DIR` in the `code_scripts/config.py` file.
-- **.gitattributes**: A Git LFS configuration file specifying which file types to track as large files (not relevant for running the analysis).
+- **`.gitattributes`**: A configuration file for Git (version control software).
+Not relevant for running the analysis.
-- **analysis.py**: Script for analysing the emotions of the subject within the `videos for AFEA demonstration` folder.
+- **`code_scripts/analysis.py`**: The script that performs the emotion analysis on videos from the `videos for AFEA demonstration` folder.
-- **config.py**: Configuration settings (e.g., paths, environment variables) used throughout the project.
+- **`code_scripts/config.py`**: A crucial file where you can change settings like folder paths, analysis sensitivity (thresholds), and performance options.
-- **ffmpeg_installer.py**: A helper script to install or manage FFmpeg, a tool for handling multimedia files.
+- **`ffmpeg_installer.py`**: A helper script to install or manage FFmpeg, a necessary tool for creating the animated video visualisations.
-- **install_dependencies.py**: A script to install Python dependencies or other required packages for the project.
+- **`install_dependencies.py`**: A script to automatically install all the software packages your computer needs to run this project.
+It uses the list in `code_scripts/requirements.txt`.
-- **main.py**: The main entry point for running the core functionality of the application.
+- **`main.py`**: The main script you will run to start the analysis or visualisation.
-- **README.md**: This file, providing an overview and documentation for the project.
+- **`README.md`**: This file, providing an overview and instructions for the project.
-- **requirements.txt**: A list of Python dependencies needed to run the project.
+- **`code_scripts/requirements.txt`**: A list of Python software packages required for the project.
-- **visualisation.py**: A script handle the visualisation of the analysed data.
+- **`code_scripts/visualisation.py`**: The script that creates image plots and video animations from the analysis data found in the `raw data output files/CSV` folder.
+These visualisations are saved into the `data visualisation` folder.

 ## Prerequisites